 -

 Collaborate with Experts: The study of astatine requires a multidisciplinary approach, involving expertise in chemistry, physics, and materials science.
 Consider collaborating with researchers who have experience in these areas.
 By combining your knowledge and resources, you can contribute to a better understanding of astatine's properties and help unravel the mystery of its color.
-Collaboration can also facilitate access to specialized equipment and resources that are necessary for handling radioactive materials.
+Collaboration can also support access to specialized equipment and resources that are necessary for handling radioactive materials.

 -